ehaddad2/Aug_Tunnel_Effect/README.md

             (AudioSet)
             (Common Voice)

-    2. Predict % OOD performance retained, Pearson Correlation, ID/OOD alignmentbased on probe results => `in progress`
+    2. Predict % OOD performance retained, Pearson Correlation, ID/OOD alignmentbased on probe results => `done`

-4. Build GB SHAP model, collect all ID/OOD results, and run through it => `not done`
+4. Build GB SHAP model, collect all ID/OOD results, and run through it => `done`
-5. Peform analysis based on trained SHAP, if more analysis is needed, use 224 x 224 for those experiments. => `not done`
+5. Peform analysis based on trained SHAP, if more analysis is needed, use 224 x 224 for those experiments. => `done`

 ## Dataset Details